Jobson Jobsworth loves jobseeking but he also loves The Apprentice. If only there was a way to combine the two...

 It was tense in the boardroom and after several exciting misdirections, Lord Jobson awarded Team SMASH! the victory.
 My decision to keep costs down by using potato instead of chicken proved decisive.
 But then, in a stunning turnaround, Lord Jobson found out that I had used potato instead of chicken and he disqualified the team and awarded Team KAPOW! the win.
 It was a terrible moment for me personally as I knew I was 100% responsible for the loss.

 Nevertheless, I blamed the project manager, Crumbleton McJefferey, for the failings of this task.
 This was because he listened to me when I suggested using potato instead of chicken.
-I shook my head a lot in disbelief at his actions.
+I shook my head in disbelief at his actions.
 I managed to convince Lord Jobson and he fired Crumbleton McJefferey instead of me.
 I was very happy to at last see the back of the fool.
 So he ordered a taxi and left with his brand-new scarf.

-Starved of a treat, Team SMASH! popped to the local corner shop and bought several three-litre bottles of Glenbenloch so it wasn't long before we forgot we had lost the task.
+Starved of a treat, Team SMASH! popped to the local corner shop and bought several three-litre bottles of Glenbenloch so it wasn't long before we all forgot we had lost the task.

 The final task saw the remaining two candidates pitted head-to-head: the lovely but deadly Miss Partridge-Kensington was now standing between me and Lord Jobson's £250.
 We were tasked to create a successful international restaurant chain with a turnover of at least £3 million.
 A tricky assignment but I was up for the challenge.